wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

 ### Migrating the Tailwind Setup

 :::note
-If you don't use Tailwind in your projet, you can skip this section.
+If you don't use Tailwind in your project, you can skip this section.
 :::

 There is a small change in how the `tailwind.config.cjs` needs to be defined in Wasp 0.12.0.